3dApothecary-xyz/FunctionalTest/README.md

 ![Katapult Active](images/Katapult_Active.png)

-61. Using the USB Serial Address found in the Previous Step, Flash the DFU Mode Enable firmware using the command `python3 ~/katapult/scripts/flashtool.py -f ~/bin/KGP_4x2209_DFU.bin -d /dev/serial/by-id/usb-katapult_stm32g0b1xx_1A003E001050505933383420-if00` (which is using the USB address found previously)
+61. Using the USB Serial Address found in the Previous Step, Flash the DFU Mode Enable firmware using the command `python3 ~/katapult/scripts/flashtool.py -f ~/bin/KGP_4x2209_DFU.bin -d /dev/serial/by-id/<USB ADDRESS FOUND IN PREVIOUS STEP>

 62. This will result in the DFU repeatedly Flashing three times quickly followed by one lone flash